xunto/luafudge/README.md

 # luafudge

-## fudge.lang
+## fudge.set_lang(lang)
-This variable represents language of FUDGE levels.
-May be "english", "russian", "german".
-If not set, english used.
+Set a language of FUDGE levels.
+May be "english", "russian" or "german".
+By default, english used.
+Other languages may be added later.

 ## fudge.normalize(level)
 Returns a normalized level to diceroll.
 As stated in FUDGE rulebook,